Links

 Monitoring & Jailing

-If a node does not match the platform’s SLA or is no longer synced it will be moved into a Jailed state.
-While jailed, the node will no longer respond to customer requests and will not receive staking rewards.
-However, the jail does not happen immediately, but only after giving the node a few extra chances, we call them Yellow flags.
-Thus, when a violation occurs the node receives a Yellow flag and a grace period of 20 seconds.
-After 3 Yellow flags, the node is taken out of load balancing and moved into a Jailed state.
-If another violation occurs after the grace period ended the process is repeated until all yellow flags are spent and ultimately the node is put in jail.
+However, before a node is jailed, it will be given a few extra chances, which we call Yellow flags.
+If a violation occurs, the node will receive a Yellow flag and a grace period of 20 seconds.
+If the node receives 3 Yellow flags, it will be taken out of load balancing and moved into a Jailed state.
+If another violation occurs after the grace period has ended, the process is repeated until all Yellow flags are spent, and the node is ultimately put in jail.

 • 1st attempt after 15 minutes